pulumi/docs/content/registry/packages/azure/api-docs/keyvault/managedstorageaccountsastokendefinition/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}The SAS definition token template signed with an arbitrary key.
-Tokens created according to the SAS definition will have the same properties as the template, but regenerated with a new validaty period.
+Tokens created according to the SAS definition will have the same properties as the template, but regenerated with a new validity period.
 {{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="sastype_csharp">